 Dozvedieť sa viac

-A new law in Germany enables customers to use their own routers with their Internet connections, enabling them to use Free Software for their connections.
+After three years of intense engagement with policy makers in Germany, Router Freedom became a reality in the country.
+A telecom law enabled customers to use their own routers with their Internet connections, enabling them to use Free Software for their connections.

 Dozvedieť sa viac